 A teacher or administrator may recommend that a student drop a course because the student is not an appropriate match for the course.
 The teacher will discuss the student's situation with the Department Chair, the student's advisor and the Academic Team to determine if a "drop" is the correct course of action.
 Except to correct mistakes in the scheduling of classes, no changes will be made to a student's schedule until the third day of classes of a semester.
-A student may initiate a request to drop a course only in the first two weeks of a regular or honors course, or during the first four weeks of an AP course.
+A student may initiate a request to drop a course only in the first three weeks of a course.